wilberquito/wilberquito.github.io/_posts/2023-08-20-glorified-personal-dotfiles.md

 instances where a program might not be present in the package registry of this package manager, or you might prefer to acquire it from GitHub or using an alternative package manager.
-To accommodate these situations, I execute the installation of each program using individual shell or bash scripts.
+To accommodate these situations, I execute the installation of each program using individual shell or console scripts.
 It's up to you to determine the installation method for each program.
 The installation script for each program is stored within the `install/`{: .filepath} directory.